-Cut the false drawer fronts to size and attach them from the back with 1-1/4″ pocket hole screws through 5/16″ holes drill in the front of the drawer box.
+Cut the false drawer fronts to size and attach them from the back with 1-1/4″ pocket hole screws through 5/16″ holes.
 This gives you some wiggle room to adjust the drawer front just right for perfect reveals.

-Before mounting the drawer pulls, I put 3 coats of General Finishes Arm-R-Seal wiping varnish on the outside and drawer fronts.
+Before mounting the drawer pulls, I put 3 coats of General Finishes Arm-R-Seal.
 It is a wonderful finish and easy to apply.

-Lastly mount your drawer pulls by drilling through both the drawer box and the false front and use the long bolts the pulls came with.
+Lastly mount your drawer pulls by drilling through both the drawer box and the false front and using long bolts.

 Now you’ve got yourself an awesome DIY 3 Drawer Nightstand for a fraction of the cost of buying it at the store.